Tunnel Beach, Dunedin

 From the car park at the top of the hill you’ll need to walk a short distance down to the beach.
 It’s quite steep so make sure you wear good shoes.
 The views from the track are stunning — the powerful Pacific Ocean has created a rugged coastline full of interesting features.
 The most notable of these features is the big arch protruding out into the sea.
 Once at the bottom of the hill you’ll see a flight of stone steps leading to Tunnel Beach.

 Walking through a 140 year old tunnel is an interesting way to get to a beach.
-The beach itself is quite unique — it’s backed by cliffs and boulders and features a massive slab of earth extending into the water.
+Tunnel beach is one of the best, and most unique, beaches in Dunedin.
+It’s backed by cliffs and boulders and features a massive slab of earth extending into the water.
 If you visit Tunnel Beach at high tide you won’t be able to access much of the beach – check the tides before you go!

 Above Tunnel Beach